 - 12. Pursuant to its mandate, as contained in General Assembly resolution 70/33, the Working Group addressed, in an open, inclusive and transparent manner various issues related to nuclear disarmament, including the possible pathways to nuclear disarmament, what would constitute effective legal measures, legal provisions and norms that will need to be concluded to attain and maintain a world without nuclear weapons, as well as other measures that could contribute to taking forward multilateral nuclear disarmament negotiations.
 Deliberations were carried out without prejudice to the eventual outcome and national positions which allowed for frank, constructive and participatory discussion on the different topics under its mandate. - 13.
-The Working Group regretted that the nuclear-weapon States and other States possessing nuclear weapons did not participate in the Working Group. - 14.
+The Working Group recalled that the General Assembly encouraged all Member States to participate in the open-ended working group.
+In this connection, the Working Group regretted that the nuclear-weapon States and other States possessing nuclear weapons did not participate in the Working Group. - 14.
+The Working Group welcomed the participation and contributions of international organizations and civil society. - 15.
 The Working Group heard addresses by Kofi Annan, former Secretary-General of the United Nations, Michael Møller, Director-General of the United Nations Office at Geneva, Secretary-General of the Conference on Disarmament (CD) and Personal Representative of the Secretary-General to the CD, Kim Won Soo, Under Secretary General and High Representative for Disarmament Affairs, as well as Setsuko Thurlow, a nuclear bomb survivor.